The old nutmeg has come around again!

 Contrast this however with another insurance company I’ve spoken to this morning.
 I called them and was told I was on hold, was caller number 3 and the estimated hold time was 4 minutes.

-Having formally complained to the medical insurance company in the first example that their customer service is not good four times so far in 2019, I did consider WHY they had outsourced?
+Having formally complained to the medical insurance company in the first example that their customer service is not good four times so far, I did consider WHY they had outsourced?

 It was once said by an extremely wealthy man that price is what you pay and value is what you get.
+I agree wholeheartedly.

 Cheaper isn’t always the best.

+I’ve actually written this blog whilst being on hold and listening to Bach.
+So I’ve used the time to do other things too.
 What would happen, however, if I was a private consultant surgeon with an already overworked medical secretary who had letters to type or worse still was on hold so patients couldn’t ring her?

 That would reflect badly on my practice.